remyblok/PowerPlatformConnectors/tools/paconn-cli/README.md

 * `powerAppsUrl`: The API URL for Power Apps.
 This parameter is optional and set to `https://api.powerapps.com` by default.

 * `powerAppsApiVersion`: The API version to use for Power Apps.
 This parameter is optional and set to `2016-11-01` by default.

+* `account`: The account that should be used to login at Power Apps.
+Can be a UPN/email adress for a user account, or the client id of a Service Principal.

 ## Command-Line Operations